Uber in Mexico City: All You Need to Know

 If you get international credit card fees, this is an easy way to avoid them without having to pay in pesos.

-How to tip on Uber in Mexico City
+How to Tip on Uber in Mexico City

-Uber will prompt you to tip after each ride, with a few suggested amounts.
-You can also input whatever amount you would like to tip, but remember the amounts are shown in pesos.
+You can also input whatever amount you want to tip, but remember the amounts are shown in pesos.

-Alternatively, if you have extra pesos, tipping in cash is even better.
 It’s unclear if Uber drivers get their full tips, so tipping in pesos at the end of your ride is an easy way to ensure your tip is going to the right person.

 Uber’s Competitors in Mexico City

 Uber’s biggest competitor in Mexico City is Didi.
 Didi is a local ride-share service that became popular during the pandemic.
-Didi is an app that operates very similarly to Uber.

-That being said, if it’s late at night, or the cost of an Uber is really high, Didi may have better options.
+That being said, if it’s late at night or the cost of an Uber is really high, Didi may have better options.

-I would suggest downloading both Didi and Uber so you have a backup and can always get safe transport in Mexico City.
+I would suggest downloading both Didi and Uber, so you have a backup and can always get safe transport in Mexico City.

-You could also take the metro, the public buses, taxis or walk in Mexico City.
+You could also take the metro, the public buses, taxis, or walk in Mexico City.

-My experience with UBER in Mexico City
+My Experience With Uber in Mexico City

 Uber is my primary method of transportation in Mexico City.
 I’ve taken it to and from most neighborhoods, and the airport at all hours.